By Newton Baby

 “If you slept when the baby slept, you’d never have a chance to eat or shower!” one relative exclaimed after glancing over the schedule for the day.

 The better your baby sleeps, the better your chances are to take care of yourself, including getting the rest you need.
 The right sleep environment can make all the difference between a good night’s sleep and tearful hours for the whole family.
-Take extra care and diligence when selecting the part of the crib that’s always in constant contact with your baby: the mattress.
+Take extra care and diligence when selecting the part of the crib that’s always in constant contact with your baby: the crib mattress.

-Why a Crib Mattress Is Important
+Why a Healthy Crib Mattress Is Important

 - Firm: It may feel strange to put your baby on a hard, empty bed instead of somewhere soft and snuggly, but AAP guidelines recommend a firm mattress for safer sleep.
-Avoiding crib bumpers, blankets, and toys reduces the risk of suffocation.
+Avoiding crib bumpers, blankets, and toys reduce the risk of suffocation.

 - Breathable: When your baby is able to roll back and forth from tummy to back, you don’t need to creep in and move them if they roll in their sleep.
 While it’s recommended for babies to sleep on their backs, rollovers will inevitably occur.
 Instead of worrying about if and when this happens, having a fully breathable crib mattress allows you to rest assured since air flows freely for optimal breathability, no matter what sleeping position your baby prefers.
 Additionally, greater breathability helps little ones avoid overheating.